dart-lang/site-www/src/_tutorials/server/get-started.md

 ---
-title: Get Started with Server-Side Dart
+title: Get started with server-side Dart
 description: Get Dart and run a Dart app.
 nextpage:
   url: /tutorials/server/cmdline
-  title: Write Command-Line Apps
+  title: Write command-line apps
 prevpage:
   url: /tutorials/server
-  title: Server-Side Dart Tutorials
+  title: Server-side Dart tutorials
 ---

 <div class="mini-toc" markdown="1">
   <h4>What's the point?</h4>

   * The Dart SDK has development tools and libraries.
-  * Use an IDE (such as WebStorm) or code editor to create your app.
+  * Use an IDE or a code editor to create your app.
   * All Dart apps have a `main()` function.
   * Dart supports top-level functions.
 </div>